 Popovers all around!

 “I bake popovers every Christmas morning.
 I started making them before we had kids — my husband Dave loves popovers and I first made them for him.
 Now the kids love them too.
 And they were one of the things my son, Mack, who has food allergies, was able to eat.
-We have them straight out of the oven, with butter and/or strawberry jam.” —Richela Fabian Morgan, artist and mom of two, Brooklyn, NY
+We have them straight out of the oven, with butter and/or strawberry jam.” —Richela Fabian Morgan, Brooklyn, NY.

 Great-great Grandmother’s pain perdu